suulperi/ocp-nutanix/README.md

    - Select one of the managed clusters from the Clusters page in the hub cluster and choose edit labels.
       - Add next label for your OCP `addons.open-cluster-management.io/volsync=true`
    - Repeat previous task on another managed cluster
-   - Verify on both clusters volSync Operator is installed running command `oc get csv -n openshift-operators`
+   - Verify on both clusters volSync Operator is installed by running command `oc get csv -n openshift-operators`
-   -
+   - Now you are good to start configuring volSync(Use Case 2)

 ## Use Case 1 - Running workloads in two DCs
 ![Guestbook Architecture](/pics/guestbook-arch.png)